Casi Davis Heats Up Instagram In A Crocheted Bikini At The Beach

 “The Wild Wild Waist [heart-eyes emoji] J’adore,” a third user chimed in, using the French expression for “I love.”

-“What a gorgeous view Casi [surprised face] [four heart-eyes emoji] [red heart] wish i could join you.. have a wonderful day,” added a fourth fan.
+“What a gorgeous view Casi [surprised face] [four heart-eyes emoji] [red heart] wish i could join you.. have a wonderful day,” added a fourth follower.

-Davis recently took to her Instagram feed to show off her newly colored hair, as The Inquisitr has previously noted.
+Davis recently took to her Instagram feed to show off her newly colored hair, as The Inquisitr previously noted.
 Due to the current coronavirus pandemic and its accompanying various restrictions, getting one’s hair done has become a significant event this year.
-And so Davis cherished the moment by sharing her excitement about her trip to the hairdressers.
-With her face turned to one side, she put her blond locks as the focal point of the picture.
+Davis cherished the moment by sharing her excitement about her trip to the hairdresser.
+With her face turned to one side, she ensured her blond locks were the focal point of the picture.